 Central Carolina Health Network funds a number of different services to fulfill its obligation to serve those persons living with HIV and AIDS in our community.
-To find a service provider near you, see our Partners.
+The services include:

 Connecting individuals to stable housing has long been established as a means to improve health outcomes.
 CCHN’s housing specialist works to identify long-term housing options for clients as well as to provide short-term assistance with rent, mortgage, and utilities.
 CCHN’s partners in these efforts include: Greensboro Housing Authority, Asheboro Housing Authority and The New Reidsville Housing Authority.

 Both primary and specialty medical care is provided to clients in our region by the following partners:

 Moses Cone Regional Center for Infectious Disease (RCID)

 CCHN pays for medical services and lab testing for Ryan White clients at this clinic owned and operated by Moses Cone Health.
 The majority of Region 4 Ryan White clients receive medical services at RCID.
 Clients also have the opportunity to participate in clinical trials run through the clinic.

 This satellite clinic of RCID provides specialty and primary care in Randolph County.
 Additionally, medical and non-medical case management, medical transportation, emergency financial assistance, substance abuse services, and oral health services are provided to Ryan White clients.